-Over five centuries ago, Columbus and his three ships set foot on Turks and Caicos, introducing the islands to the European world.
-Though they had temporary occupation by Spain, France and Britain, there was no permanent colony established.
-Instead, the islands became the home of buccaneers, pirates and privateers.
-From 1690 to 1720, pirates had free reign of the islands until salt barons from Bermuda finally colonized the land well enough to drive out most of the pirates.
+Over five centuries ago, Columbus and his three ships set foot on Turks and Caicos, completing one of the most consequential events in modern history -the cultural collision of the old world and the new.
+Although Turks and Caicos were briefly occupied by Spanish, French, and British forces, a permanent colony was never established; instead, the islands became a hub for buccaneers, pirates, and privateers -literally the stuff movies are made of!
+From 1690 to 1720, pirates had free rein on the islands until salt barons from Bermuda finally colonized the land (well enough) to drive out most of the pirates.

 Reasons for Pirate Occupation